Genivia/RE-flex/doc/index.md

 RE/flex is compatible with Lex/Flex and Bison/Yacc with options `−−flex` and `−−bison`, respectively.
-Option `−−yy` forces basic, no-frills Lex POSIX compliance.
+Option `−−yy` forces basic, no-frills Lex POSIX compliance of the lexer input (but with C++ output).
 RE/flex also offers specific options to seamlessly integrate Bison bridge, Bison locations, Bison C++, Bison complete, and reentrant parsers.

 In this document we refer to a *regex* as a shorthand for *regular expression*, However, a "regular expression" refers to the formal concept of *regular